-• Unit location within the development, i.e. above ground location versus ground level or below ground; and/or
+Unit location within the development, i.e. above ground location versus ground level or below ground; and/or

-Response - Units 201 and 301 are entirely above grade with private decks.
-Units 102 and 103 are mostly above grade with bedrooms in the basement level.
+Response - Unit 201 is entirely above grade with a private deck.
+Units 102 and 103 are mostly above grade with primarily bedrooms on the basement level.